NOTE 3(C) : INVESTMENT PROPERTY

 NOTE 3(D) : INTANGIBLE ASSETS Accounting Policy

-Intangible assets have a finite useful life and are stated at cost less accumulated amortisation, impairment loss, if a ny.
+Intangible assets have a finite useful life and are stated at cost less accumulated amortisation, impairment loss, if any.

 Computer Software for internal use, which is primarily acquired from third party vendors, is capitalised.
 Subsequent costs associated with maintaining such software are recognised as expense as incurred.
 Cost of software includes license fees and cost of implementation / system integration services, where applicable.